cremirdevio/multi-js-projects/04-navbar/README.md

-# Create a Review carousel
+# Create a Responsive Navbar

 > Learning how to develop responsive websites is an important part of being a web developer.
 This is a popular feature used on a lot of websites.